afk-echo/mitsugen/README.md

 ## A fork of [mitsugen](https://github.com/DimitrisMilonopoulos/mitsugen)

+This fork was created to fix package compatibility issues faced when running `poetry install` on the original project.
+The config file has also been updated to use a Vesktop config path instead of a BetterDiscord one.

 The rest of the contents of this README file are directly from the original repositoty.

 ## Description